-- Policy 1.3-a: The County shall continue to assist the Palm Beach Countywide Beaches and Shores Council in protecting, preserving and/or enhancing Atlantic Ocean beaches and shores by providing technical, financial and staff support. - Policy 1.3-b: The County shall coordinate with the Port of Palm Beach to resolve problems related, but not limited to, transportation, land use, natural and manmade hazards and protection of natural resources through participation on existing and future committees, public board meetings and other applicable forums. - Policy 1.3-c: The Department of Airports shall coordinate proposed airport development and master plans with adjacent local governments and their plans as set forth in the Palm Beach International Airport (PBIA) overlay section of the Land Use Element, the Comprehensive Airport Zoning and Land Use Compatibility Ordinance and the policies under Transportation Element Objectives 1.13, 1.15 and 1.16. - Policy 1.3-d: Palm Beach County shall utilize the Palm Beach Countywide Intergovernmental Coordination Process as a regular formal forum in which to deal with issues unique to Palm Beach County and the municipalities therein.
-The Multi-Jurisdictional Issues Coordination Forum shall be utilized as a means of collaborative planning for matters of interjurisdictional significance including, but not limited to the siting of facilities with countywide significance and locally unwanted land uses. - Policy 1.3-e: The Planning Division shall update population projections and estimates by mid January each year to reflect the latest Bureau of Economic and Business Research estimates.

-Policy 1.3-f: Palm Beach County shall use the Population Disaggregation Model, as maintained by the Planning Division, as a basis for population projection coordination for collaborative planning and public school siting with other local governments and the school board.

-Policy 1.3-g: The County, through the Emergency Management Division of the Public Safety Department, shall implement strategies identified in the Palm Beach County Comprehensive Emergency Management Plan and the Palm Beach County Post-Disaster Redevelopment Plan to address the following:

-- 1. Coordination with all pertinent municipalities, local, regional or state agencies to assure an efficient and timely evacuation process in the case of a hurricane event: - 2.
+- Policy 1.3-a: The County shall continue to support the efforts of the Palm Beach Countywide Coastal Council to share information among coastal stakeholders. - Policy 1.3-b: The County shall coordinate with the Port of Palm Beach to resolve problems related, but not limited to, transportation, land use, natural and manmade hazards and protection of natural resources through participation on existing and future committees, public board meetings and other applicable forums. - Policy 1.3-c: The Department of Airports shall coordinate proposed airport development and master plans with adjacent local governments and their plans as set forth in the Palm Beach International Airport (PBIA) overlay section of the Land Use Element, the Comprehensive Airport Zoning and Land Use Compatibility Ordinance and the policies under Transportation Element Objectives 1.13, 1.15 and 1.16. - Policy 1.3-d: Palm Beach County shall utilize the Palm Beach Countywide Intergovernmental Coordination Process as a regular formal forum in which to deal with issues unique to Palm Beach County and the municipalities therein. - Policy 1.3-e: The Planning Division shall update population projections and estimates by mid January each year to reflect the latest Bureau of Economic and Business Research estimates. - Policy 1.3-f: Palm Beach County shall use the Population Disaggregation Model, as maintained by the Planning Division, as a basis for population projection coordination for collaborative planning and public school siting with other local governments and the school board. - Policy 1.3-g: The County, through the Emergency Management Division of the Public Safety Department, shall implement strategies identified in the Palm Beach County Comprehensive Emergency Management Plan and the Palm Beach County Post-Disaster Redevelopment Plan to address the following: - 1.
+Coordination with all pertinent municipalities, local, regional or state agencies to assure an efficient and timely evacuation process in the case of a hurricane event: - 2.
 Coordination with state and federal government, Palm Beach County municipalities, other counties and agencies to respond to natural or manmade disasters in the coastal area.